staticlibs/external_jansson/README.md

 This project is a part of [Staticlibs](http://staticlibs.net/).

-This project contains a CMake wrapper for the [Jansson library](http://www.digip.org/jansson/).
+This project contains a CMake wrapper for the [Jansson library](http://www.digip.org/jansson/) that can be used to build sources imported from [CentOS lookaside](https://github.com/staticlibs/lookaside_jansson.git).

-Jansson sources imported from [CentOS lookaside](https://github.com/ojdkbuild/lookaside_jansson.git) are used as a submodule of this project.

 Link to the [documentation](https://jansson.readthedocs.org/en/2.10/).